Steffkn/PracticalTests/README.md

 # PracticalTests
 Place for code that is used for testing algorithms and different functions comparison

+Local changes made on readme file